Kulvir-parmar/api-rate-limiter/README.md

 import (
     "net/http"

-    limit "github.com/Kulvir-parmar/ratelimit/xxx"
+    limit "github.com/Kulvir-parmar/ratelimit/tokenbucket"
 )

 func main() {
     Users := limit.NewTokenBuckets()
     router := http.NewServeMux()

-    http.ListenAndServe(":42069", limit.RateLimiter(Users, router))
+    http.ListenAndServe(":42069", limit.RateLimiter(router, Users))
 }
 ```

-`xxx` can be limiting algorithm of your choice.
-But currently we have only `tokenbucket` implemented.
-WIP other algorithms.

 ### IMPORTANT

 - `Users` is in memory representation of Token Bucket Store.
 - Creating a Bucket Store and pass it to Middleware function is important step.
 - Create a `Router` and attach all the routes on which you want Rate Limiting.
-  - By default each user is allowed 1 request per 10 seconds (copied this from Leetcode).
+  - By default each user is allowed 2 request per 10 seconds (something like LEETCODE).
-  - To uniquely identify each user `userId` should be passed (!IMPORTANT)
+  - To uniquely identify each IP Address of each request is tracked.
-  - If request does not have `userId` 400 BAD REQUEST is thrown.

 **Memory Cleanup**

-As the users grow (jox, coz your don't have any user) the Bucket Store grows and It require much more memory.
+As the users grow (jox, coz you don't have any users) the Bucket Store grows which require more memory.
 To manage the memory, we need to cleanup the Buckets of inactive users.
 So you can spawn a go routine in our application that will take care of cleaning up the memory.

 **Use this code snippet in your main function**